L3Renee/Azure-and-Remote-Desktop-Project/README.md

 - This tutorial outlines the prerequisites and installation of Azure.
 - It shows how to download a free subscription.
 - It shows how to create a resource group and virtual machines.
-- It shows how to remotely connect to Azure virtual machine.<br />
+- It shows how to remotely connect to Azure virtual machine.
+- It will show how to delete resource group and virtual machines in Azure. <br />

 <h2>Environments Used</h2>
 - Microsoft Azure